MacOwen/Data-Structures-And-Algorithms/README.md

 This is a collection of commonly used data structures and algorithms, implemented from scratch.

-Solutions are in Python, C, and C++.
-I may add other languages as well in the future.
+Solutions are in Python, C, and C++ (I may add other languages as well in the future)